muygalan/100-days-of-code/log.md

 Unfortunately, my live-server doesn't reload my page nor did a different plugin called Browser Sync work either.
 If I'm going to continue these modules, I prefer to have my web pages reload in real-time.
 Hum.
 A problem to be solved on another day.

+### Day 3: January 10th, 2018

+**Today's Progress**: I completed both the Your first web page in HTML and Organizing your text sections on (OC).

+**Thoughts:** Everything thus far is a reintroduction to what I already know, but may have forgotten due to months of not practicing the code.
+I can't help but feel there might be a better way to learn this material.
+I have been exposed to so many sources and methods of learning, I am questioning if I should reaasses and determine the most preferable way for me to learn.

 ---

 ### Day 0: February 30, 2016 (Example 1)